-Venor was still unsatisfied.
-“And what pulls a duke, third in line to the throne no less, east and across the Ailing?
+Venor wasn’t satisfied.
+“Then what pulls a duke, third in line to the throne no less, east and across the Ailing?
 From Temana it’s two months over open ocean.
 Ancestors’ Breath, they must’ve braved the ice south of V–” He stuttered, refusing to speak the outland Overgod’s name.

 At last he continued lamely, “south of the Cap, else they had to pass north around the Barrens Feral!
-Death by winter-waters or death by monstrosities, but death either way, and all that just to die here!
-Why all this bloodshed here on Taifen?
+Death by winter-waters or death by monstrosities, but death either way, and all just to here in Taifen!
 What did Jasczynk think he’d gain?”

 “If father wishes you to know,” Divari said, “I am sure he will tell you.”
 Venor finally went silent.

 Divari now saw the battle’s full shape.
 The air hung thick with smoke and death-stench.
-Splintered tree-stumps and riven trunks lay heavy, defiant fires flickering here and there.
+Splintered tree-stumps and riven trunks lay heavy.
+Defiant fires flickered.
 Many corpses were corroded, or choked on swollen tongues, burned or blackened with every hair standing out and muscles still twitching: acid, poison gas, fire and lightning.
-There were plenty dead from more mundane causes—if death in battle could be mundane!—arrows and quarrels, spears and swords and the plummet of mace or warhammer.
+Plenty lay dead from mundane causes—if death in battle could be mundane!—arrows and quarrels, spears and swords and the plummet of mace or warhammer.

-Venor charted the massacre’s course for her.
+Venor charted the massacre’s course.
 The Ton Matriarch, Mei-la Sairo, drew up her army on one side of the river at what should’ve been the only ford for miles.
-Sharpened-stake thickets filled the high point, so shallow now that Divari had to stare to see water above the riverbed’s loose rock and mud.
+Sharpened-stake thickets filled the high point.
+The water ran thin as a veil above the riverbed’s loose rock and mud.

-The Teman dead lay heaviest here, piled around stakes with abundant arrows piled on them in turn.
-Where she could see skin, the arrow-struck sagged with black postules and open sores, yellowed skin and suppurating sinew, all marks of the knifestail venom Tonnish archers cherished.
-The leering decay came hours later; it was the venom’s neurotoxic half that killed in thirty seconds or less.
-Some claimed the victims spent another ten seconds wholly alert but paralyzed, feeling their bodies fail.
+Here the Temans died thickest–piled around stakes and themselves piled with abundant arrows.
+The arrow-struck’s exposed skin sagged with black postules and open sores, yellowed skin and suppurating sinew: Tonnish archers cherished knifestail venom.
+The leering decay took hours; the venom’s neurotoxic rush killed in thirty seconds.
+Some claimed the victims spent another ten wholly alert but paralyzed, feeling their bodies fail.

 The Sairos drew up about thirty yards back from the ford, inside the treeline and behind it on the clear-cut hill.
-Clearly they hoped to bleed the Temans with their archers and mages before committing to melee.
+Clearly they hoped to bleed the Temans from afar first.

-It was a good plan, Venor explained, except that the Ton had few mages and often forgot those of the enemy, or could not counter them.
-The dead clustered inside the smouldering wood were archers and skirmishers with javelins in addition to the thick-shafted, eight-foot war spears of the Ton, wearing only helms and lamellar vests over their thin robes,.
+It was a good plan, Venor explained, except that the Ton lacked mages and often forgot the enemy’s or could not counter them.
+The dead clustered inside the smouldering wood were archers and skirmishers with javelins in addition to the thick-shafted, eight-foot war spears of the Ton, wearing only helms and lamellar vests over their thin robes.

-“The river runs dry just as Jasczynk’s folk enter range, they attack the whole line instead of clogging the ford like they’re supposed to, the skirmishers are overrun before they can retreat behind the heavy infantry,” Venor said, and shrugged.
+“The river runs dry just as Jasczynk’s folk enter range, they attack the whole line instead of clogging the ford, the skirmishers are overrun before they can retreat behind the heavy infantry,” Venor said, and shrugged.
 “Story as old as war herself.”

 Divari spotted a green-robed Teman mage charred across his front, split by debris and impaled on a thin, broken sapling.
 Red muscle peeked through peeling black around a wide green eye; a few sable hairs remained to his blistered scalp.

 Venor digressed for a few minutes to speak of the Loar War.
 He scoffed over arrogant Ton spell-slingers bleeding the Gift thin against the Gaunt Ones.
-And yet the few they had drew blood, Divari thought, eying the dead Teman.
+Divari eyed the dead Teman.

-“Anyhow,” Venor continued, pointing to a mound miles away upriver, “we can see how well it worked.
-Jasczynk’s casters dam the river up there and what gets through isn’t enough to clean away corpses.
-What I don’t understand is why Sairo stopped here.
+“Anyhow,” Venor continued, pointing to a mound miles away upriver, “we see how well it worked.
+Jasczynk’s casters dam the river and what gets through isn’t enough to clean away corpses.
+I wonder, though, why Sairo stopped here.
 It’s mayhap three days’ march to her own lands and her fortress.”

 “I suspect she hoped to fight somewhere with no arcane current,” Hevrin said.
 “Magic is drawn to sapient minds, Captain Venor.
-A place like this, where no one has lived for time unknown, should’ve been perfect.
+A place like this, wild since times unknown, should’ve been perfect.
 Unfortunately for Matriarch Sairo, we are at most twenty miles from the Kedrul Basin.
-Which,” she said at Venor’s dour look, “is perhaps the strongest nexus on Canno.
-Likely the current felt dead to Sairo’s mages, but the Teman mages’ numbers were enough to pull it across the distance and create a pool here.”
+Which,” she said at Venor’s dour look, “is perhaps Canno’s strongest nexus.
+The Teman mages’ numbers were likely enough to pull it across the distance.”